All Episodes

 There are some people on the Democrat side who are looking at this as a golden opportunity.

-Sort of like the Buffett rule has a minimum rate of 30% for $1 million to $10 million of income, and 35% minimum rate for all income $10 million and above.
+Sort of like, you know, the Buffett rule has a minimum rate of 30% for a million to $10 million of income and 35% minimum rate for all income $10 million and above.

-So, some wizards of smart have gotten to get us.
+So some wizards of SMART have gotten against us.

 You know what?

-Let's let's incorporate the Buffett rule and just make it part of the AMT.
+Let's incorporate the Buffett rule and just make it part of the AMT.

 What's the top marginal rate?